Why Use Copper Tungsten for Machining Electrodes?

 Powder Metallurgy Process Improves Production

-In the previous post, we discussed how the powder metallurgy process that creates this pseudo-alloy can be manipulated to improve performance.
-But in addition, the press-sinter-infiltrate process is constantly being reimagined to produce a denser, more stable product that makes for predictable manufacturing outcomes.
+We discuss elsewhere how the powder metallurgy process that creates the copper tungsten “pseudo-alloy” can be manipulated to improve performance.
+In addition, that process of pressing, sintering, and infiltrating is constantly being reimagined to produce a denser, more stable product that makes for predictable manufacturing outcomes.

 For extremely complex or detailed electrode geometries, the tungsten powder can be poured directly into a mold and then sintered with the copper.
 That provides greater flexibility for a range of electrode manufacturing requirements.